marepstein/project-4/README.md

 2. Brand Guide:
 	- We also built a brand guide giving information on the sustainability of well-known fashion brands.
 The aim is to help users understand the impact their purchases are having.
-	- We sourced our information at (...)
+	- We sourced our information from a number of websites, blog posts and company websites.
+For our rankings we used a sustainable fashion report and

 (...
 INSERT VIDEO LINK...)